beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 * Set the `most recent sampling date` to 2017-04-22.

-* Load a GeoJSON 'South_America.json'.
+* Load a GeoJSON 'Brazil_states.geojson'.

 * Keep all other default settings and click `Output` to generate a JSON file.